Posted On: 2019-08-12

 As mentioned in the opening, I don't quite know how to wrap this up into one succinct interpretation.
 External sources of feedback are clearly valuable - that much I have seen in every project.
 External emotional support, however, seems to be a bit less clear: in some instances it breathes new life into the project, while in others it can create pressure to deserve the support received.
 External value judgments are perhaps the most unclear - they can definitely be a source of stress, but they can also serve as valuable tools for dispelling mistaken internal value judgments.

-Hopefully this journey through my thoughts about the role of external opinions in my work.
+Hopefully this journey through my thoughts about the role of external opinions in my work has been interesting.
 As always, if you have any thoughts or feedback, please let me know*.